tuqqu/oxide-lang/README.md

 * `self` keyword can be used inside methods and points to the current struct instance. i.e `self.field`
 * `Self` (capitalised) keyword can be used inside methods to point to the current struct name, i.e. `Self::CONSTANT` or `Self::static_method(x)`, it can be used as a type as well `let p: Self = Self { .. };`

 You can make methods and constants public with a `pub` keyword.
-Public methods and constants can be accessed from outside scope.
+Public methods and constants can be accessed from outer scope.

 Methods with `self` as the first argument are instance methods.
 Methods without it are static methods.